 First, remember your humanity.
 Of course, don’t be hoodwinked by every sob story that comes your way.
 But compassion is an important part of this business.
 Don’t forget that.

 And second, remember that your business has costs.
 This is one of them.
 Plan for these kinds of costs and make sure you build in reserves to your budget so you can deal with bumps in the road.
-And remember,there will be other bookings.
-At least you don’t have someone with a potentially life-threatening virus coming to sleep in your house.
+At the end of the day, there will be other bookings.
+Look at it this way: at the very least, a last-minute cancellation because of Covid means you don’t have someone with a potentially life-threatening virus coming to sleep in your house.